-Arequired Classes: All exhibitors are required to participate in the quiz class and one and only one Showmanship/Ground Handling class.
-Exhibitors must present a completed record book the day of the show.
-The record book must begin at the start of the project and completed the day of the show.
-Material for the Quiz will be taken from the "Florida 4-H Horse Project Manual".
-Copies of the manual are available through the 4-H office at the Polk County Extension Office (or can be found online at http://animal.ifas.ufl.edu/youth/horse/documents/HorseRules.pdf).
+- 1) Exhibitors must provide a negative Coggins for their horse at check in. - 2) Bit and Helmet check are required in accordance with 4-H Rules http://animal.ifas.ufl.edu/youth/horse/documents/HorseRules.pdf).
 Each exhibitor is responsible for making sure they receive the appropriate quiz for their age group.
 Failure to participate in the required quiz class or showmanship class will result in forfeiture of all premiums and awards earned in the Horsemanship Contest.
 A student with a horse project but without a horse entered in the Fair, may enter the Quiz category only.